KaiWU17TUM/icu_devices/documents/GE_Monitor.md

     3. Waveform ADI (DRI_MT_WAVE)
     4. Network Management ADI (DRI_MT_NETWORK)

-Only the Physiological data and Waveform data are of our concern, so only the interaction with them are implemented.
+Only the first 3 types are of our concern, so only the interaction with them are implemented.
+1. The Physiological Data will be received periodically once the request is sent once.
+2. The Alarm Data will be received if there is a change in the alarm status once the request is sent once.
+3. The Waveform data will be received continously, once the request is sent once.

 More detail can be found in following documents.

     8005313_10th_S5_DRI_Specification.pdf
     Bx50_Computer Interface Specs.pdf

 ## Working pattern
 <br />